 Recent studies suggest that the levels of genetic diversity of hares within Ireland could suggest that the Irish hare may warrant full species status.

-Written by Dr Karina Dingerkus
+Dr Karina Dingerkus

 Dr Karina Dingerkus is an ecologist with seventeen years experience of working with local authorities, charities, academic institutions and as a self employed consultant.
 In 2005, Karina returned to her native Mayo and set up Giorria Environmental Services, an ecological consultancy, with her husband Dr Richard Stone.
 In 1993, she completed a degree in Zoology from Aberdeen University and this was followed four years later with a PhD on ‘The Ecology and Distribution of the Irish hare in Northern Ireland’ at Queen’s University in Belfast.